chris-neely/minimal-mistakes/_pages/about.md

+---
+title: "About Me"
+layout: single
+permalink: /about.html
+---

 My name is Chris Neely and I currently work as a Sr. Systems Engineer in Oklahoma City, OK.
 If you have any questions that this page does not answer please feel free to contact me.

 I have worked in the information technology field for over a decade; beginning as support staff for a dial-up ISP, moving to desk-side support and eventually working up to supporting infrastructure platforms / systems.
 During this progression I mostly worked to support and design on-premise infrastructure solutions.